12 Best Non-Gadget Learning Toys for Preschoolers

 Looking for non-gadget learning toys for preschoolers?
 You’re in luck…I’ve got a few ideas to share!

-Here at the Yankee Homestead, we try to choose the types of toys and activities that foster creativity and build real skills.
+Here at Roots & Boots, we try to choose the types of toys and activities that foster creativity and build real skills.

 Listed below are our very favorite learning toys for preschoolers…from a homeschooling mom of three boys.

 First, I need to get this off my chest:

 The best play is free play, and the best place for free play is in the great outdoors.
 It troubles me greatly to see countless children shuttled off to organized activity after organized activity; to see playroom shelves stocked with battery operated, licensed character toys and electronics; and to know that many kids rarely see the light of day in a wide open space where they can romp and frolic and hoot and holler.

 Parents and lovers of children, this is a national travesty.
 Don’t believe me?
 Check out this excellent book: Last Child in the Woods.